 By Gayle Somers

-Possible response: Blessed Trinity, thank You for all that You have done in history to welcome me into Your fellowship for eternity.
+Possible response: Blessed Trinity, thank You for all You have done to welcome me into Your fellowship for eternity.
 I was made for this.

 First Reading (Read Ex 34:4b-6, 8-9)

 Having reviewed the scope of salvation in our Gospel reading, we can now examine one piece of the vast history that led St. John to write, “God so loved the world.”
 Here we find ourselves on Mt.
 Sinai, as Moses returns to the LORD’s presence after Israel’s apostasy with the golden calf.
 In his fury at seeing for himself the orgiastic rebellion of God’s people, Moses threw the first set of the tablets of God’s Law down, shattering them in a prophetic demonstration of what the people had done by their disobedience.
 Moses interceded on their behalf, however, and God accepted his mediation.
 Now, Moses takes another set of tablets into the LORD’s presence so that He can write His Law on them a second time for His people.